 Loss of balance and falling affects many people with Parkinson’s and the problem tends to increase over time.
 But everyone’s experience of Parkinson’s is different, so you may not have these difficulties.
 If you have Parkinson’s, you might fall because of:

 Some people with Parkinson’s fall because they have problems starting to move or they ‘freeze’ while they are moving.
 Freezing is when you stop suddenly, and it can last for a few seconds or minutes.

 If this happens, you may feel as though your feet are stuck to the floor or you’re unable to move easily, which can make you feel unsteady.
-This can increase your risk of falling over.
+This can increase your risk of falling.
 If you have difficulty with your medication wearing off before your next dose is due, you may find freezing becomes worse.
-Speak to your Parkinson's specialist or nurse as they may be able to adjust your medication.
+Speak to your specialist or Parkinson's nurse as they may be able to adjust your medication.

 As Parkinson’s progresses, your posture can change.
-You may become more stooped and your muscles may become more rigid.
-Having muscles that are less flexible can increase your risk of falling, as it’s more difficult for your body to move and for you to protect yourself if you lose your balance.
+You might become more stooped and your muscles may become more rigid.
+Having muscles that are less flexible can increase your risk of falling, as it’s more difficult for your body to move and for you to protect yourself if you do lose your balance.

 General muscle weakness